 In the final clip we are, as always, seeing what Holden sees from his vantage point.
-It’s the same view of the inner Solar System from Season 1, except that Saturn now has a blue filamentous haze — when Phoebe was blown up, the remnants of Protomolecule fell into Saturn.
+It’s the same view of the inner Solar System from Season 1, except that Saturn now has a blue filamentous haze—that’s because when Phoebe was blown up, the remnants of Protomolecule fell into Saturn.

 First Released: April 2018

 In the asteroid belt, we see Tycho Station in a different orientation.
-Immediately this clip cuts in the words flash up “RIP JOSEPHUS MILLER“, framed at the tip of Tycho Station — but you need to pause immediately the clip changes to see it.
-And there are three tiny text blocks in the bottom left corner of this clip.
+Immediately this clip cuts in, the words “RIP JOSEPHUS MILLER” flash up, framed at the tip of Tycho Station—but blink and you’ll miss it—so hit pause immediately the clip changes to see it.
+And there are three of those tiny illegible text blocks in the bottom left corner of this clip.

-When we get to Jupiter we see three Galilean moons (all labelled): Ganymede and Io, which have moved along their respective orbits, and Callisto, which is where UNN and MCRN warships are soon to engage in battle.
-There is no longer any sunlight reflected onto the surface of Ganymede from its orbiting mirrors (I wasn’t aware that all of the mirrors had been destroyed though).
+When we get to Jupiter we see three Galilean moons, all labelled: Ganymede and Io, which have moved along their respective orbits, and Callisto, which is where UNN and MCRN warships are soon to engage in battle.
+There is no longer any sunlight reflected onto the surface of Ganymede from its orbiting mirrors—which is curious because I wasn’t aware that all of the mirrors were destroyed.

-In Episodes 5 to 13, the only change to the title sequence is in the asteroid belt where Drummer’s fleet of Belter ships rescue the Nauvoo and the Nauvoo changes its name to the Behemoth.
+In S3 Episodes 5 to 13, the only change to the title sequence is in the asteroid belt where Drummer’s fleet of Belter ships rescue the Nauvoo and the Nauvoo changes its name to the Behemoth.
 Three tiny blocks of text appear in the bottom left corner.
-In the top right corner are the words “The Gates“.
-Is that to hell or the rings, I wondered?
-But then I realised that at this stage in the story, they sort of mean the same thing.
+In the top right corner written vertically are the words “The Gates“.
+To Hell or the Rings, you might wonder, although at this stage in the story, they sort of mean the same thing.
 And no doubt it’s also a hark back to something somewhere in an episode of The Simpsons.